DanexCodr/DanexCodr/README.md

 · MBTI: INTP - The Architect

-· Philosophy: "If it works, don't touch it" (with backup scaffolds incase you did touch it)
+· Philosophy: "If it works, don't touch it" (with backup scaffolds in case you did touch it)

 · Workflow: AI-brainstorming → Mobile implementation → System optimization